Following the latest government advice, we remain temporarily closed until further notice. Find out more on the Wellcome Collection website.

 We will also strive to include important content from other institutions, which complements our own holdings, and to explore commercial partnerships for cost-effective digitisation of other parts of our collections.

 There are a range of tools and features to help you find and use the Library’s digitised content.

 Digitised material is gradually being added to the Library website and catalogue.
 Some access restrictions will apply.
-For full details, download the Library’s policy on Access personal data within our research collections [PDF 1.85MB].
+Access restrictions are described in Access to personal and sensitive information within our collections [PDF 1.49MB].